TpRedNinja/Route-Tracker/Stuff to add.md

 # ✅ Completed features and hotkeys and stuff
-## These actions already have hotkey/shortcut support in your app.
+## These actions that have hotkey/shortcut support in your app.
 - [x] Load Route File  (crtl + o)
 - [x] Save Progress  (crtl + s)
 - [x] Load Progress  (crtl + l)